agt/tritonai-validator/README.md

 ### Validating webhook (`/validate`)

 Called after mutation.
-Handles Pod resources and the pod templates of Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, and CronJob objects.
+Handles Pod resources as well as the pod templates of Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, and CronJob objects.
 For workload resources, namespace defaults are applied to the pod template spec via the mutator before validation so the validator sees the same